| Article Index |

 In this guide you'll learn how to set up a test to be run from different environments, and run it.
-This feature is only available in soapUI Pro, so you should download soapUI Pro Trial before starting, if you don't have it.
+This feature is only available in standalone SoapUI Pro that has been superseded by ReadyAPI.

 1. Introduction

-soapUI, starting from version 4.5, supports concept of environments.
+SoapUI, starting from version 4.5, supports a new concept of environments.
 Using environments you can easily switch between different sets of SOAP and REST services, properties and database connections.

 2. Getting Started